Fukaya category of Grassmannians: rectangles: Setup

 \section{Setup}

-A closed symplectic manifold $(X^{2n},\omega )$ is \textit{monotone} if $c_1(TX)=C[\omega]$ for some constant $C >0$, where the tangent bundle $TX\to X$ is $J$-complex with respect to any almost complex structure $J$ on $X$ compatible with $\omega$.
+A closed symplectic manifold $(X^{2N},\omega )$ is \textit{monotone} if $c_1(TX)=C[\omega]$ for some constant $C >0$, where the tangent bundle $TX\to X$ is $J$-complex with respect to any almost complex structure $J$ on $X$ compatible with $\omega$.
 We will consider closed oriented Lagrangian submanifolds $L\subset X$ that are themselves monotone, meaning that $\mu(D)=B\omega(D)$ for some constant $B >0$ and any $J$-holomorphic disk $D$ in $X$ with boundary on $L$, where $\mu$ denotes the Maslov index.
-The constants $B$ and $C$ are related by $B=2C$.\\\\ Working over an algebraically closed field $\mathbb{F}=\overline{\mathbb{F}}$, we denote by $\QH(X)$ the quantum cohomology of $(X,\omega)$ over $\mathbb{F}$ (i.e. with Novikov parameter $q=1$).
+The constants $B$ and $C$ are related by $B=2C$.

+Working over an algebraically closed field $\mathbb{F}=\overline{\mathbb{F}}$, we denote by $\QH(X)$ the quantum cohomology of $(X,\omega)$ over $\mathbb{F}$ (i.e. with Novikov parameter $q=1$).
 In the examples we are interested in the cohomology of $X$ is concentrated in even degrees, so that $\QH(X)$ is a commutative unital $\mathbb{F}$-algebra.
 The operator of quantum multiplication by the first Chern class $c_1\star$ induces a \textit{spectral decomposition}